harness/developer-hub/release-notes/feature-flags.md

 The **Ruby** server SDK has been updated to version **1.1.1** with the following updates.

-* Fixed evaluator logic - if a target group had multiple clauses all clauses had to evaluate to true for the entire condition to be true.
-Instead this has been changed to only one condition needing to be true to match other SDKs.
+* Fixed evaluator logic.
+Before, if a target group had multiple clauses, all clauses had to evaluate to true for the entire condition to be true.
+This logic has been changed to match that of other SDKs.
+Now only one condition clause needs to be true.
 (FFM-6503)

 * Certain log messages will now be coded with a unique 4-digit number to help identify issues across SDKs.
 (FFM-7324)